 - Critically judge the QoC provided; - Critically judge scientific articles (for example publication of an review); - Critically judge QoC assessement and management; - Critically judge the development, testing and evaluation (effect, process and cost) of evidence based interventions to improve the QoC; - Reflect on the aspects of integrated care in relation to QoC.
-Forming opinions After this module the students:

-- Have a critical attitude on evidence based care and the application in health care practice; - Can form and describe opinions on the quality of care provided in an organization from the perspective of different stakeholders involved; - Can form and describe opinions on indicators used to assess quality; - Can link theory and practice in relevant areas of the module.
-Communication After this module the students:
+- Have a critical attitude on evidence based care and the application in health care practice; - Can form and describe opinions on the quality of care provided in an organization from the perspective of different stakeholders involved;

+- Can form and describe opinions on indicators used to assess quality; - Can link theory and practice in relevant areas of the module.

 - Are able to write and present about improving care based on scientific evidence gathered in a review; - Are orally be able to give feedback in the tutorial and study team meetings; - Are able to communicate his/ her opinion orally during a debate on QoC.

-Learning skills The students are able to:
+The students are able to: